fahipay/Gateway/README.md

 ### Creating a Transaction

-To create a transaction, initialize the FPG client with your FahiPay credentials and URLs, and then call the `createTransaction` method.
+To create a transaction, initialize the FPG (FahiPay Payment Gateway) client with your FahiPay credentials and URLs, and then call the `createTransaction` method.
+You can obtain credentials from [https://fahipay.mv/merchants/portal/](https://fahipay.mv/merchants/portal/)

 Here's an example:

 ```php
 $merchantId     = 'your_merchant_id';